okielife/TemperatureSensingMicroPython/README.md

 # Assembly Instructions

 - Grab the 3D models, parts list, and code from a specific revision.
+- Flash the Pico with MicroPython - I'm using 1.27.0 because that's what Thonny currently defaults to -- need to do this early before screwing in the pico
 - Print the base and lid and order the parts
 - Test fit the screen, breakout board, and pico, checking screw holes
 - Screw in Pico with 3 M2x6mm screws